< Back

 *Adoration of the Magi.
 Canvas, 470 x 260.

 From the high altar of the church of Sant’Elena in Isola at Venice (hence the inclusion of St Helena with her cross).
-It is one of Palma’s few documented pictures, and one of only half-dozen of his works mentioned by Vasari.
+It is one of Palma’s few documented pictures, and one of only half-dozen of his works mentioned by Vasari (just three of which survive).
 It was ordered from Palma by the Olivetan Benedictines on 3 July 1525 and was to be finished by Easter 1526.
 The fee was 110 ducats.
-According to some critics, the altarpiece may have been executed largely by Palma's pupils after his death some three years later.
+According to some critics, the altarpiece is likely to have been finished by Palma's pupils following his death some three years after the contracted completion date.
+Palma may have included his self-portrait as the man in the red hat behind the black magus.
 The church was closed by the French in 1807 and the picture was sent to the Brera in 1811.
 From 1945 to 1972 it was on loan to the Castello Sforzesco, and then from 1972 it was deposited at the Seminario Arcivescovile at Venegano (Varese).
 Previously darkened by old varnish and repaint, the picture was restored in 2006-8.

 Milan.
 Museo Poldi Pezzoli.